By: Samuel S. Schimelpfenig, MD, FAAP

 Especially since downhill skiing and snowboarding involve high speeds, injuries can happen.
 Sprains and broken bones are the most common ones and can happen from falls or from running into objects on the slopes.
 Although rare, life-threatening injuries are also possible in both sports.

 Falling on an outstretched hand or shoulder is a common injury for snowboarders.
 For mild injuries, treatment should include rest, ice, compression, and elevation (RICE).
 Severe pain that makes it difficult to move or continue skiing or riding may signal a broken bone or dislocated joint.
 Call the ski patrol for help.

 Lower extremity injuries

-Twisting injuries to the knee can result from skiing out of control or falling off the lift.
-Serious injuries, such as a tear in the anterior cruciate ligament, usually require transport by the ski patrol to a medical facility.
-More minor sprains, like the medial collateral ligament, can be treated with RICE.
-Skiers or snowboarders with severe swelling, persistent pain, and difficulty walking and moving the knee should see a doctor as soon as possible.
+Minor sprains can be treated with RICE.
+Serious injuries, such as a tear in the anterior cruciate ligament, usually will need the ski patrol's help to get to a medical center.
+Skiers or snowboarders who have a lot of swelling, pain that doesn't go away, and difficulty walking and moving the knee should see a doctor as soon as possible.

 High-speed crashes and collisions can result in serious head and neck injuries.
 Helmets make the sport safer but don't prevent all injuries.
 Remember, helmets need to be the right size and worn correctly to work properly.

 A concussion is any injury to the brain.
 Signs and symptoms of concussion, such as headache, nausea, dizziness, confusion and vision problems, usually are noticeable right away but can be delayed.
 With most concussions, the child is not knocked out or unconscious.
 Returning to an activity too soon after a concussion can lead to another, more serious concussion, or even death if another head injury happens.